-On Overit’s traditional marketing services page, public relations is listed; but today, PR is anything but traditional.
+On Overit’s traditional marketing services page, public relations services are listed; but today, PR is anything but traditional.

 Public Relations and Media Relations are so similar that the terms are usually used interchangeably, but the methods to achieve successful campaigns are the same.
 We will explore the top 5 puzzle pieces every successful campaign should have: a compelling story, a compelling storyteller, a visual, the right reporter(s), and YOU.